fastify/fastify/docs/TypeScript.md

    import fp from 'fastify-plugin'

-   // using declaration merging, add your plugin props to the appropriate fastify interfaces declare module 'fastify' {
+   // using declaration merging, add your plugin props to the appropriate fastify interfaces
+   // if prop type is defined here, the value will be typechecked when you call decorate{,Request,Reply}
+   declare module 'fastify' {
      interface FastifyRequest {
        myPluginProp: string